r-lidar-lab/lidRviewer/README.md

 *Section updated on December 27 2018*

 I successfully installed the package on Windows machines.
 As always things are much harder on Windows :wink:.
-I wrote a semi-automatic installation script that build the package (for 64 bits arch only).
+I wrote a semi-automatic installation script that build the package.

 1. Make sure you have a C++ compiler.
 On Windows install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).